-Additionally, the service will follow hygienic toileting practices at all times using the following procedure -
+Additionally, the service will always follow hygienic toileting practices using the following procedure -

 - The service will ensure that toilets and hand washing facilities are easily accessible to children and meet the children's needs for privacy. - Children will be encouraged to flush toilets and wash hands after use.